 Do you work on a contingent fee?

 Yes.
 The Fair Debt Collection Practices Act and other consumer protection laws allow us to get paid by the repossession agencies and lenders, upon winning the case.
 This means that if we accept your case, you will not have to pay any attorneys fees out of your own pocket.
-If you live in Texas, you will not have to pay for litigation costs either, except out of any recovery.
+If you live in Texas or Wisconsin, you will not have to pay for litigation costs either, except out of any recovery.
 Washington law mandates that you remain liable for litigation costs, win or lose.
 But we will advance those costs, and, upon winning or settling, they come out of the recovery.

 Is there a free consultation?

 Yes.
 We offer a free phone consultation to do an initial review of your case.
 As explained above, if we accept the case, attorneys fees are contingent on success.